-- Deferred outflow related to the pension plans equal to employer contributions made after the measurement date of the net pension liability. - Deferred outflow related to the pension plans for annual changes in employer's proportion and differences between employer contributions and the proportionate share of contributions, differences between actual and expected experience, and change in assumptions.
-Each annual amount is amortized over a closed period equal to the average of the expected remaining services lives of all employees that are provided with pensions through the plans.
+- Deferred outflow related to the pension plans equal to employer contributions made after the measurement date of the net pension liability. - Deferred outflows related to the pension plans for annual changes in employer's proportion and differences between employer contributions and the proportionate share of contributions, differences between actual and expected experience, and changes in assumptions.
+Each annual amount is amortized over a closed period equal to the average of the expected remaining services lives of all employees that are provided with pensions through the plans. - Deferred outflows related to the OPEB for differences between actual and expected experience and changes in assumptions.
+Each annual amount is amortized over a closed period equal to the average of the expected remaining services lives of all employees that are provided with retiree healthcare through the plan. - Deferred outflow related to the OPEB plans resulting from the annual differences in projected and actual earnings on investments of the pension plan fiduciary net position.
+Each annual amount is amortized over five years.